alexey2baranov/agent-zero/prompts/moderator/agent.tools.md

 **args**:

+- give_word: give a word to a team member
   - to: Agent you want to give a word to.
 For example "CEO", "Architect", etc.
   - message: message you want to say to Agent.
 Start it from the Agent's name.
 For example if you give a word to a CEO, then message should looks like "CEO, ...".

 **Example usage**: